thomazjunior/thomazjunior/README.md

 ### Hi there 👋

-- 👀 I am interested in a job vacancy like back-end, front-end or fullstack.
-- 🌱 I’m currently learning Reac Native and PHP
+- 🌱 I’m currently working for Randtech
 - 📫 How to reach me: p.thomaz.junior@gmail.com

  <div>